 The tayra is another species of mustelid you’ll seldom hear about, let alone see appear in media.
 Tayras are found in a variety of forest types – using both ground and tree habitats.
 They are genetically close to the Martes genus, and are adapted for an arboreal lifestyle just like true martens.

-An omnivore, and not a picky eater, the tayra is fond of juicy fruit; but is also an effective hunter, and can kill prey up to the size of a small antelope.
+An omnivore, and not a picky eater, the tayra is fond of juicy fruit, but is also an effective hunter; killing prey up to the size of a small antelope.
 The tayra also has the longest limbs in relation to its body of the mustelids.
 In colouration, tayras are usually dark brown with a pale head.
 An almost white phase may occur, although it’s very rare.

 Size: 56 to 71 cm (22 to 28 in) in length.

 Weight: 2.7 to 7.0 kg (6.0 to 15.4 lb).

 Range: From the northern half of South America to southern Mexico.